myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-in-asp-dot-net-core.2.md

 ASP.NET Core caches options for performance, however we don't want to let `Tenant 1` access `Tenant 2`'s cached options so we will be implementing our own tenant aware options cache.

-We will achieve this by implementing the `IOptionsMonitorCache` interface which maintains dedicated options cache per tenant.
+We will achieve this by implementing the `IOptionsMonitorCache` interface to maintain a dedicated options cache per tenant.

 ```csharp